This episode of Bottom Line Faith Features Wynn Smiley, CEO of Alpha Tau Omega.

 Adam: You’re like actually no, we pray a lot.

 Wynn: Yeah, right.
 So it’s always interesting to see how people respond.
 Oh is that a full-time job?
 Oh I bet you really know how to party.
 What’s the break-room like, right?
 How big is the kegerator?
 All those things.

 Adam: Like seriously Wynn what do you do?

 Adam: Hey yeah.
 You know, Wynn I know you’re really involved with Christian retreats; leading your young men the undergraduates.
 So you’ve got a staff; how many on staff at Alpha Omega?

 Adam: 30.
 And these are grown men.

 Wynn: 10,000 undergraduates.
 About 140 chapters across the nation.
-So we’re, we’d be considered a division one fraternity top 10 in any way.
-Slice it, including our educational foundation.
-So yeah, we’re a major presence on college campuses?
+So we’d be considered a division one fraternity.
+Top 10 in any way you slice it, including our educational foundation.
+So yeah, we’re a major presence on college campuses.

-Adam: Well, shall we start with maybe a little bit of when I mentioned off air before we started, when has a history in radio and television, you were an anchorman on TV.
+Adam: Well, shall we start with maybe a little bit of when I mentioned off air before we started, Wynn has a history in radio and television; you were an anchorman on TV.
 So I’m a little intimidated that you probably have more on air experience than I do.